-December 24, 2009, to prepare a Christmas feast.
-According to Christine, Fields took some food from the kitchen at approximately 6:30 a.m., and returned for milk between 10:30 to 11:00 a.m.
-Christine did not know whether Fields left the apartment at any other time that day.

-- ¶ 17 Fields testified on his own behalf that he worked at Happy Food for five months before his arrest, but he received his wages in cash and never filled out tax forms or deposited the wages into a bank account.
+- ¶13 According to Officer Cavanaugh, he asked Officers Novy and Coutinho, who also responded to the police dispatch call, whether they could bring Rowell to 115th Street and Princeton Avenue.
+Officer Cavanaugh testified that Officers Novy and Coutinho returned approximately two minutes later.
+Officer Cavanaugh stated that he removed Fields from his police car as the other officers arrived.
+When the second police car came to a stop, approximately 10 feet away, Rowell looked out the side window and identified Fields.
+Officer Cavanaugh then arrested Fields and took him to the fifth district station. - ¶ 14 The State read the jury a stipulation that Fields had "two qualifying felony convictions to be considered in connection with the AHC charge."
+Those convictions were for armed robbery and aggravated unlawful use of a weapon (AUUW). - ¶ 15 Christine Fields, defendant's grandmother, testified that Fields lived with her and other family members at 12035 South Wentworth Avenue.
+Christine testified that she awakened at 6 a.m. on December 24, 2009, to prepare a Christmas feast.
+According to Christine, Fields took some food from the kitchen at approximately 6:30 a.m. and returned for milk between 10:30 to 11:00 a.m.
+Christine did not know whether Fields left the apartment at any other time that day. - ¶ 16 Fields testified on his own behalf that he worked at Happy Food for five months before his arrest but he received his wages in cash and never filled out tax forms or deposited the wages into a bank account.
 Fields also testified that on the Christmas Eve in question, he spent the morning in his bedroom, except for a trip to the kitchen to get some pie.
-Fields stated he visited his nieces that afternoon, and went to a mall with a friend that evening, returning home after 10 p.m.
+Fields stated he visited his nieces that afternoon and went to a mall with a friend that evening, returning home after 10 p.m.
 Fields further testified that he bought the Harvard jacket he was wearing at the time of his arrest because he grew up near 116th Street and Harvard Avenue.
-Fields added that he knew several people owned this style of jacket for this reason. - Fields did not work on the date of his arrest.
+Fields added that he knew several people owned this style of jacket for this reason. - ¶ 17 Fields did not work on the date of his arrest.
 Fields stated he was detained in the rear driver's side of a police car for 10 to 15 minutes.
 According to Fields, an officer opened the door and lifted Fields up.
 Fields stated his left foot was outside the car, while his right foot remained inside.
 Fields saw another police car in the middle of the block.
 Fields then saw an officer in the other car stick his thumb up, whereupon the police shoved Fields back into the car where he was held.
-Fields claimed that the police drove him to the police station without telling him why he was arrested. - ¶ 19 Following closing arguments and jury instruction, the jury deliberated and found Fields guilty of armed robbery and being an armed habitual criminal.
+Fields claimed that the police drove him to the police station without telling him why he was arrested. - ¶ 18 Following closing arguments and jury instruction, the jury deliberated and found Fields guilty of armed robbery and being an AHC.
 On September 29, 2010, Fields filed a motion for a new trial, which the trial court denied on November 3, 2010.
 The trial court then proceeded to a sentencing hearing, imposing a 21-year sentence for armed robbery, which included a 15-year enhancement for the use of a firearm.
-The trial court also imposed a concurrent, 10-year sentence on the charge of being an armed habitual criminal.
+The trial court also imposed a concurrent, 10-year sentence on the charge of being an AHC.
 The trial court entered the sentencing order on January 5, 2011.
 Fields filed his notice of appeal with this court the same day.